2023 GT2 European Series

 The 2023 Fanatec GT2 European Series is the third season of the GT2 European Series.
-The season will begin on 21 April at Autodromo Nazionale Monza in Monza and will end on 7 October at Circuit Paul Ricard in Le Castellet.
+The season began on 21 April at Autodromo Nazionale Monza in Monza and ended on 7 October at Circuit Paul Ricard in Le Castellet.

 Calendar

 For 2023 the opening round of the season was moved back to Monza, after having been to Imola for the 2022 season.
 The series will also be heading to Dijon and Portimão for the first time, while not returning to Spa or Misano.